 - 1. Academic Activities 1 to 3 pages, double spaced, using Scientific Format.
 (See example and rubric in Canvas) - a.
 Research vs. Popular Press 100 points possible.
 For this assignment, you will choose a peer-reviewed research article regarding some aspect of nutrition or nutrient of interest to you and compare it with an article on the topic in popular press such as Fitness, Shape, Cosmopolitan, or other popular magazine.
 You will write a one-page report comparing the two articles. - b.
 Nutrition Care Plan 100 points possible.
 For this assignment you will be working on a team.
-Your team will be given bits of information about a person relating to their health status.
+Your team will be given information about a person relating to their health status.
 By the end of the semester your team will be able to describe the nutrient and the deficiency once you discover it (or the disease).
-To complete your investigation, your team will create a one-day balanced menu to address the nutrient or disease and present your findings to the class. - c.
-Nutrition Care Plan in class group work & presentations-50 teamwork points possible.
-To receive these points you must meaningfully contribute to your group project. - 2.
+To complete your investigation, your team will create a one day balanced menu to address the nutrient or disease and present your findings. - 2.
 Real Life Activities interactive activities in LaunchPad.
-(See LauchPad instructions at the end of this syllabus.)
+(See LauchPad instructions at the end of this syllabus.) - a.

-- a.
 Nutrition Calculations 25 points possible.
 In this activity, you will learn how to calculate the values necessary for understanding your diet and identifying your dietary needs.
 The activity will walk you through four strategies for mastering different kinds of calculations, while also introducing you to a selection of the dietary recommendations.
-After this introduction to nutrition calculations, you will solve equations for case studies presented in class. - 3.
-Dietary Analysis interactive activities in LaunchPad.
+After this introduction to nutrition calculations, you will solve equations for case studies presented in class.

+- 3. Dietary Analysis & Blog Reflections- interactive activities in LaunchPad and on Canvas.
 (See LaunchPad instructions at the end of this syllabus.) - a.
 Tutorial 10 points possible.
-In this activity, you will become familiar with Analyze My Diet, a food analysis program that you will use to analyze your food intake - b.
-Carbohydrate 15 points possible.
+In this activity, you will become familiar with Analyze My Diet, a food analysis program that you will use to analyze your food intake. - b.
+Carbohydrate 10 points possible.
 In this activity, you will analyze your carbohydrate intake.
 In class, with your team, you will calculate % of calories from carbohydrates. - c.
-Lipids 15 points possible.
+Lipids 10 points possible.
 In this activity, you will analyze your lipid intake.
 In class, with your team, you will calculate % of calories from lipids. - d.
-Protein 15 points possible.
+Protein 10 points possible.
 In this activity, you will analyze your protein intake.
 In class, with your team, you will calculate % of calories from protein. - e.
-Vitamins 15 points possible.
-In this activity, you will analyze your vitamin intake - f.
-Minerals 15 points possible.
+Vitamins 10 points possible.
+In this activity, you will analyze your vitamin intake. - f.
+Minerals 10 points possible.
 In this activity, you will analyze your mineral intake. - g.
-Physical Activity Analysis 15 points.
+Physical Activity Analysis 10 points.
 In this activity, you will analyze your physical activity and energy expenditure. - h.
+Personal Reflections 50 points.
+After each diet analysis you will write a blog post in canvas regarding what you have learned from your food journal. - i.
 Personal Health Report of food intake and expenditure 100 points possible.
 Using the information from your Nutrient Analyses and your Physical Activity Analysis, you will write a report in Scientific Format.
-Additional instructions and the rubric are available in Canyas
+Additional instructions and the rubric are available in Canvas.

-In Class Activities/Discussions - Participation
+Class Activities/Discussions

-- a) Introduce Yourself 10 points possible. - b) Science Literacy Review 15 points possible. - c) Analyze My Plate 15 points possible. - d) Digestion/Healthy Diets Review 15 points possible. - e) Nutrition Calculations 15 points possible - f) Macronutrient Review Discussion 20 points possible - g) Vitamins Discussion 15 possible. - h) Water, Minerals, & Supplements Review- 15 points possible. - i) Energy Balance 15 points possible.
+- a) Introduce Yourself 15 points possible. - b) Analyze My Plate 40 points possible. - c) Nutrition Calculations 25 points possible - d) Macronutrient Review Discussion 25 points possible - e) Micronutrient/Supplement Review- 25 points possible.